MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

 - `RemoteJob` - Commands and scripts run in a remote session.
 - `BackgroundJob` - Commands and scripts run in a separate process on the local machine.
 For more information, see [about_Jobs](about_Jobs.md).
-- `PSTaskJob` or `ThreadJob` - Commands and script runs in a separate thread within the same process on the local machine.
+- `PSTaskJob` or `ThreadJob` - Commands and scripts run in a separate thread within the same process on the local machine.
 For more information, see [about_Thread_Jobs](/powershell/module/ThreadJob/about_Thread_Jobs).

 Running scripts remotely, on a separate machine or in a separate process, provide great isolation.
 Any errors that occur in the remote job do not affect other running jobs or the parent session that started the job.
-But the remoting layer adds overhead, including object serialization.
+However, the remoting layer adds overhead, including object serialization.
 All objects are serialized and deserialized as they are passed between the parent session and the remote (job) session.
-Serialization of large complex data objects can consume large amounts of compute and memory resources.
+Serialization of large complex data objects can consume large amounts of compute and memory resources and transfer large amounts of data across the network.

 > [!IMPORTANT]
-> The parent session that created the job monitors the job status and collects
+> The parent session that created the job also monitors the job status and
-> pipeline data.
-The job child process is terminated by the parent process once
+> collects pipeline data.
+The job child process is terminated by the parent
-> the job reaches a finished state.
-If the parent session is terminated, all
+> process once the job reaches a finished state.
+If the parent session is
-> running child jobs are terminated along with their child processes.
+> terminated, all running child jobs are terminated along with their child
+> processes.

 There are two ways work around this limitation: